plsdlr/tensorflowliteonpizero/README.md

 ./tensorflow/lite/tools/make/build_rpi_lib.sh TARGET_ARCH=armv6 TARGET_TOOLCHAIN_PREFIX=arm-linux-gnueabihf-  >errors.txt 2>&1
 ```
 (this will also pipe errors into a file called errors.txt in the same dictionary)
-After the process is finished check errors.txt and check ./tensorflow/lite/tools/make/gen/ .
-It should contain a folder called rpi_armv6 containing the three folders: bin, lib and obj.
+After the process is finished check errors.txt and check  `/tensorflow/lite/tools/make/gen/` .
+The folder should contain a folder called rpi_armv6 containing the three folders: bin, lib and obj.
 libtensorflow-lite.a can be used to build python wheels while minimal can run on the pi to load a model. (its basicly a tensorflow hello world in c++)

+**Additional note 1:**

+if something breaks during this compilation process the script is not cleaning the make folder.
+You have to do this manually before another attempt.

+    cd tensorflow/lite/tools/make
+    make cleanhistory

+**Additional note 2:**

+We encountered a strange error of an undefined reference in

+> tensorflow/lite/tools/make/downloads/flatbuffers/src/util.cpp

+To get rid of this open the file in an editor of your choice and change line 199 to:

+      char abs_path[2048];

+[This is only tested by us]

+## **2. Building piwheel for tensorflow lite**

+The goal here is to build tensorflow lite bindings for Python 3.7.3 on armv6.
+This has the advantage of not having to load the whole tensorflow libary but just the reduced tflite_runtime in python.

+Its possible to build the wheels on the pi zero itself with the previously compiled binarys.
+Therefore the simplest way is to transfer the whole tensorflow souce folder we have been working in on to the pi zero.
+One way of doing this is via scp:

+    scp -r yourtensorflowsoucefolder piusername@youpiip:/yourpathonpi

+The script which tensorflow provides searches for `linux_armv6l`  while the folder we compiled to is named `rpi_armv6`.
+Either rename or create a symlink.

+After this run from the tensorflow source directory:

+    ./tensorflow/lite/tools/pip_package/build_pip_package.sh

+You should now have a gen folder containing the wheels.